cjndubisi/wanted_app/README.md

 ```
 ### PWA for Development
 ```
-# Do not create a service worker for Development
+# Note: For Development, we do not create a service worker for Development
+# We will use `serve` to mimick production.
 npm install --global serve

 # Create production build for service worker